Tom852/SeriesSelector/README.md

 # SeriesSelector
-Remembers what the last played episode of your series was and opens the succeeding one for you.
+A software that remembers what the last played episode of your series was and continuously opens the succeeding one for you.

 ![Screenshot](/DemoPics/01.png "Screenshot")

 ## About
 Do you know this problem?